CANE WARRIORS

 ‘Cane Warriors’ is based on the true story of Tacky's Rebellion, an uprising of Akan slaves that occurred in Jamaica in 1760.
 It was the most significant slave rebellion in the Caribbean after the 1733 slave insurrection on St. John and before the 1791 Haitian Revolution.

-Online Image Gallery including photos of students attending 'Cane Warriors' workshop at Bristol School of Acting, and photos of our workshop leaders and education specialists.
+Online Image Gallery including photos of students attending 'Cane Warriors' workshops at The Percy Centre, Bath and Bristol School of Acting, plus photos of our workshop leaders.
+For photos of the R&D performance project go to www.stateofemergencyltd.com/cane-warriors

 Cane Warriors

-Online Video Gallery including film of Alex Wheatle presenting a 'Cane Warriors' workshop to Fairfield School, Bristol; Director, Steve Marshall talking about the process of interpreting 'Cane Warriors' for dance-theatre; Webinar 1 'Beckford's Tower and Tacky's Rebellion' presented by Terry Baddoo; and Alex Wheatle reading from 'Cane Warriors' at the Lyric Hammersmith, to members of the creative team.
+Online Video Gallery including R&D and rehearsal footage shot at the University of Bedfordshire; two complete live performance films at Uni of Bedfordshire and Arnolfini, Bristol; film of Alex Wheatle presenting a 'Cane Warriors' workshop to Fairfield School, Bristol; three short promotional films for showing extracts from the live performance; director Steve Marshall talking about the process of interpreting 'Cane Warriors' for dance theatre; our R&D video diary; the complete webinar series presented by Terry Baddoo; and a film of Alex Wheatle reading from 'Cane Warriors' at the Lyric Theatre, Hammersmith to members of the creative team.